- LATEST POSTS

 This may be because we live in a male-dominated society where anything less than full blown machismo is considered weak .
 Or maybe it has something to do with chromosomes, or hormones, or some other physical or chemical thing.
 I don’t know.

 I’m not a psychologist, but I do like to play one when I’m pointing out the faults of others.

-When my ex called me to discuss my article I told her she had some valid points about the general sorryness of Black men, but again, just as we’d done for twenty years, we were talking past each other.
-I wasn’t understanding her and she wasn’t understanding me.
-Maybe because we’re all adept at trying to get our point across while tuning out others.
+When my ex called me to discuss my article I told her she had some valid points about the general sorryness of black men, but again, just as we’d done for twenty years, we were talking past each other.
+I wasn’t listening to her and she wasn’t listening me.

-This, I feel is the gist of the problem between many Black males and females.
+This, I feel is the gist of the problem between many Black males and females today.
 We can’t feel each other’s pain.
 We can’t walk in the other’s shoes.

 We’re afraid of losing ourselves by recognizing others.
-We feel that sympathizing with others delegitimizes our own pain and suffering.
+We feel that sympathizing with the pain of others somehow lessens the legitimacy of our own pain and suffering.

-We don’t realize that feeling the pain of others can sometimes ease our own pain.
-Make us less resentful.
+We fail to realize that feeling the pain of others can sometimes ease our own pain.
+Put it into perspective.